rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

    y_{5} &= 0.
    \end{align}

+(these are the dimensionless equivalents to the expressions appearing in the :ref:`osc-bound-conds` section).

 When :nml_n:`inner_bound`\ =\ :nml_v:`'ZERO_R'`, the first and second
-conditions are replaced with zero radial displacement conditions,
+conditions above are replaced with zero radial displacement conditions,

 .. math::